JanuaryLynn/data-pollution/README.md

-# Data Pollution Governance Simulation on Social Media
+# Dynamic Evaluation of Governance Strategies for Mitigating Social Media Data Pollution: An Agent-Based Modeling Approach

 This project aims to simulate the spread of data pollution on social media platforms, particularly caused by AI-generated content (such as synthetic text).
 It evaluates the effectiveness of different governance strategies, including legal interventions and platform self-regulation.
 The experiment uses Agent-Based Modeling (ABM) and is implemented through the NetLogo platform, enabling simulation, data export, and subsequent visualization.